A friend & collaborator asked me,

 So...could you send me a quick tip/reference on how to best graph interactions in regression?
 I'm just thinking of simple line-charts, comparing divergent slopes for two or three different groups after controlling for the other vars in the equation.
 I'm *sure* this is easily done, but I'm blanking on how.
 I mean, it's easy enough to draw the slope based on the unstandardized coefficient.
 And the Y-intercept to start that line from is...what? the B of the constant?

-There are excellent papers that reflect general disatisfaction w/ how social scientists tend to graphically report (or not) the results of multivariate regression -- but the ones I'm thinking of don't focus on interactions per se.
+There are excellent papers that reflect general disatisfaction w/ how social scientists tend to graphically report (or not) the results of multivariate regression models.
 They include:

 - Gelman, A., Pasarica, C. & Dodhia, R. Let's Practice What We Preach: Turning Tables into Graphs.
 Am Stat 56, 121-130 (2002).